Snapdragon 865: phones list, specs and 5G capabilities

 Interestingly, the Snapdragon 865 is being coupled with the Snapdragon X55 5G modem as a separate chip.
 This means the modem isn't actually integrated into the mobile chipset, but you also won't be able to get a Snapdragon 865 phone without the 5G chip.
 They're a couple, so don't expect new 865 phones to be 4G-only.

-That's more of a concern for smartphone manufacturers, which have to account for the modem within the confines of their devices and power the modem separately.
-But it could affect the size and battery consumption of the next smartphones.
+That's more of a concern for smartphone manufacturers, which have to account for the modem within the confines of their devices and find ways to power the modem separately.
+But these concerns could affect the size and battery consumption of the next smartphones.

 Snapdragon 865 is ready for 200MP photos, 8K video